ajlopez/SoliditySamples/simple/README.md

 There is a defined DSL (Domain Specific Language) to compile contracts and to send Ethereum commands to a node.

-Example, to show accounts the `accounts.eth` contains:
+Example, to show accounts the `accounts.eth` text file contains:

 ```
 # retrieve accounts from default host (http://localhost:8545)